What is Botox Calf Reduction?

 Muscle Targeting

-Research published in aesthetic medicine journals supports the safety and efficacy of botulinum toxin injections for aesthetic muscle reduction, demonstrating measurable improvements with an excellent safety profile when performed by qualified practitioners.
+Research in aesthetic medicine journals supports the safety and efficacy of botulinum toxin injections for aesthetic muscle reduction.
+Studies demonstrate measurable improvements with an excellent safety profile.

-Studies show that calf subcutaneous fat thickness plays a significant role in treatment outcomes, with optimal patient satisfaction achieved when BTX-A calf contouring is tailored to individual anatomy and tissue composition.
+Research shows that calf subcutaneous fat thickness plays a significant role in treatment outcomes.
+Optimal patient satisfaction is achieved when BTX-A calf contouring is tailored to individual anatomy.